sichenz/fashion-aesthetics-ml/README.md

 # Fast Fashion Stable Diffusion Framework

-This project implements a machine learning approach to augment the fashion design process
+This project implements a machine learning approach that (a) predicts how consumers rate the aesthetics of a given design (for screening purposes) and (b) generates new, realistic product designs that are both innovative and appealing to consumers.

 ## Overview